 I explore dynamic unconscious processes, and work to help people reach their full potential through deep exploration of their thoughts, emotions, and behaviors.
 I believe the most important part of therapy is the therapeutic alliance.
 I work to build trust so my clients feel safe and fully seen and heard, with unconditional positive regard.

-I am an Assistant Clinical Professor of Psychiatry at Mount Sinai and received my doctorate from the University of Oxford and Master of Public Health from Harvard University.
+I am an Associate Clinical Professor of Psychiatry and Neuroscience at Mount Sinai and received my doctorate from the University of Oxford and Master of Public Health from Harvard University.
 I completed a NIMH post-doctoral fellowship at Mount Sinai, and trained in clinical neuropsychology at Weill Cornell Medicine in the Department of Neurological Surgery.